top of page

 For many first home buyers, entering the property market today is far more challenging than it was for previous generations.
 While strong incomes and disciplined saving remain important, the gap between wages and property prices in major cities like Sydney has widened significantly.

-As a result, family support, otherwise known as the “Bank of Mum and Dad”, has become an increasingly common way to help buyers bridge that gap.
+As a result, family support, often referred to as the “Bank of Mum and Dad,” has become an increasingly common way to help buyers bridge that gap.

 Several structural factors are driving this trend: